dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm currently developing a C runtime: a good interpreter with a simple, uniform representation to enable LLVM or other JIT compilation.
+As per [my performance strategy](Performance.md), I'm currently developing a C runtime: an interpreter with a simple data representation to support LLVM or a hand-written JIT compilation.
 I'll be using something very like the Lisp/Scheme representation, with data consisting mostly of simple pairs of words.

 It could be useful to also develop a command-line interface and computation experience at this layer, for testing and benchmarking, etc., via console.
 I would like to encode dictionaries in both value stowage.
 Dictionary import/export is viable.
 Supporting a Claw syntax is feasible.